Hood Canal

-The Hood Canal is a fjord forming the western lobe, and one of the four main basins of Puget Sound in the U.S. state of Washington.
+Hood Canal is a fjord-like body of water that lies south of Admiralty Inlet in Washington State that some consider to be the western lobe and one of the five main basins of Puget Sound.
 It is one of the minor bodies of water that constitute the Salish Sea.
-The Hood Canal is not a canal in the sense of being a man-made waterway—it is a natural waterway.
+Maximum depth is 600 ft.
+Hood Canal is not a canal in the sense of an artificial waterway—it is a natural feature.

 Geography

 Hood Canal is long and narrow with an average width of 1.5 mi and a mean depth of 53.8 m.
 It has 342.6 km of shoreline and 42.4 km2 of tideland.
 Its surface area is 385.6 km2 and it contains a volume of water totaling 21 km3.
 Hood Canal extends for about 50 mi southwest from the entrance between Foulweather Bluff and Tala Point to Union, where it turns sharply to the northeast, a stretch called The Great Bend.
 It continues for about 15 mi to Belfair, where it ends in a shallow tideland called Lynch Cove.

 Along its entire length, Hood Canal separates the Kitsap Peninsula from the Olympic Peninsula of Washington.
 The U.S. Navy's Naval Base Kitsap, Bangor Annex, is located on the eastern shore of Hood Canal near the town of Silverdale.
 Hood Canal has several internal bays, the largest of which is Dabob Bay.
 Most of Dabob Bay is a Naval Restricted Area, and is used by the submarines stationed at the Bangor Base.
 Quilcene Bay is an inlet extending northwest from Dabob Bay.
 Near the north end of Hood Canal is Port Gamble, a bay and a town of the same name.

 Several rivers flow into Hood Canal, mostly from the Olympic Peninsula, including the Skokomish River, Hamma Hamma River, Duckabush River, Dosewallips River, and Big Quilcene River.
 Small rivers emptying into Hood Canal from the Kitsap Peninsula include the Union River, Tahuya River, and Dewatto River.